SymfonyCasts/api-platform3/sfcasts/ep2-security/custom-normalizer.md

 group, which will be used when serializing *every* object for this entire request.

 But in this situation, we need to make the group dynamic per *object*.
-Imagine if we're returning 10 `DragonTreasure`s: the user may only own *one* of them, so only that *one* `DragonTreasure` should be normalized using this extra group.
+Imagine if we're returning 10 `DragonTreasure`'s: the user may only own *one* of them, so only that *one* `DragonTreasure` should be normalized using this extra group.

 ## The Job of Normalizers